Vorlonhomeworld/BBCL/10 Arithmetic.md

 I'm not going to get the result of (* 1 1), instead, I'm going to get the result of Euler's number (which is 2.7182817) multiplied 1 time which will give me, of course
 2.7182817.
 If I enter in (exp 2), I'm still using Euler's number but now I'm multiplying it by itself  (* 2.7182817 2.7182817) which will give me 7.389056.
-(Yes, the actual number is different, it's 7.3890557 - Common Lisp rounds down this number to 7.389056).
+(Yes, the actual number is different, it's 7.3890557 - Common Lisp rounds up this number to 7.389056).